A Software Verification Project

 POST

-point.
-Write a function that takes a function definition and returns a
+assignments.
+Write a function that takes a function definition and

 correponding to P → WP(Q)

-Verify a function that computes one more than its input.
+Verify an "add1" function that computes one more than its input.

 Generate verification conditions for conditionals.